sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 };
 ```

-With that you can use the hook within a component!
+With that, you can use the hook within a component!
 For [mutations][7] which you may want to trigger at the click of a button, you can wrap them with `useMutation` instead,
 and then call the `mutate` asynchronous function to make the actual call.